rpucella/rpucella.github.io/blog/posts/2024/migrating-express-neutralinojs-1/.__src/index.md

           }
         }

 The implementation of the class relies on a common `_fetch_` method that does the actual job of communicating with the server.
-In the future, this `_fetch` method will bear the bulk of the changes needed to support Neutralino.
+In the future, this `_fetch` method will bear the bulk of the changes needed to support Neutralinojs.

 The handler code for the controls is equally straightforward.
 Two globals hold the list of image names retrieved from the server and an index into the currently displayed image, if any.
 (A -1 represents no image selected.), and the API is initialized.